-New § 5.34(e)(2)(iii) would be added to clarify that a national bank must have reasonable policies and procedures to preserve the limited liability of the bank and its operating subsidiaries.
-This requirement has been adapted from § 159.10 and would be consistent with the new operating subsidiary rule for Federal savings associations.
+New § 5.34(e)(2)(iii) is added to clarify that a national bank must have reasonable policies and procedures to preserve the limited liability of the bank and its operating subsidiaries.
+This requirement has been adapted from § 159.10 and is consistent with the new operating subsidiary rule for Federal savings associations.